 - You can articulate from the Associate Degree in Urban Horticulture to the Bachelor of Environments at Melbourne.
 To be eligible, you will require a minimum average grade over the two years of the Associate Degree of 75%.

 - The Burnley campus has over 120 years of tradition in horticultural practice.
 Set in nine hectares of beautiful, heritage-listed gardens, Burnley is only 7 km from Melbourne’s CBD.

 - Lecturers at Burnley are leading green infrastructure research to help reduce energy consumption in heating and cooling, absorb rainwater, create wildlife habitats and lower urban air temperatures.

 Majors (focus your undergraduate degree)

 In this program, your study will focus on the following area:

-Entry requirements for the Associate Degree in Environmental Horticulture
+Entry requirements for the Associate Degree in Urban Horticulture